MartinThoma/MartinThoma.github.io/_posts/2014-06-15-reference-management-with-jabref.md

 **Speed** is quite often an issue with Java applications in my experience.
 It takes about 5 seconds to open my BibTeX file of about 37 references.
 After starting that it's ok.

+## Alternatives

+[Mendeley](https://en.wikipedia.org/wiki/Mendeley) is a closed-source alternative with a built-in PDF reader.
+It seems to be fast and can complete information when the title is given.